 DAY TO DAY ITINERARY

-After crossing over to Stomorska on the island of Šolta we commence our first tour.
+On the island of Šolta we commence our first tour.
 Walled fields, numerous olive groves, locust bean and fig trees line the roads.
 The herbal scent of lavender and rosemary accompanies us along our tour across the island.
 Our visit to a local beekeeper offers an interesting impression into the production of local honey.
 After cycling around the island we return to our ship in Stomorska.
 Our afternoon cycling tour on the Island of Hvar leads us through the quaint harbors of Jelsa and Vrboska.
 Afterwards we return to Stari Grad, which has become a Mecca for artists and art lovers in the past few years.

 Today’s tour leads us along the almost traffic free pass road through nicely set small villages to the islands capital, Hvar, where we visit the magnificent Renaissance Square and enjoy the view from the Spanish Fortress, situated high above the city.
 After today’s tour the boat takes us to the Island of Korčula.
 Overnight stay in Vela Luka.